Fleet and Business Vehicle Rebates

 No, federal agencies are not eligible for the increased incentives.

 Eligible entities operating public fleets can apply at any point during the purchase process.
 The first step is to submit an online application at cleanvehiclerebate.org/fleet/eligibility and follow up with the required supporting documentation to reserve rebate funds.

 Applicants must inform CSE of any alterations to vehicle acquisition and deployment plans.
 CSE will take appropriate action to alter the rebate reservation or cancel the rebate reservation(s).

-Yes, public entities may apply within 18 months of taking possession of an eligible vehicle.
-Applications received more than 18 months after vehicle delivery date will not be eligible for rebates.
+Yes, public entities may apply within 3 months of taking possession of an eligible vehicle.
+Applications received more than 3 months after vehicle delivery date will not be eligible for rebates.
+Vehicles purchased or leased prior to December 3rd, 2019 have an 18-month eligibility window in which to submit an application.

 All supporting documentation can be emailed to email@example.com or mailed to CSE’s offices at the following address: